-Gaining weight may, however, increase the size of your breasts and the rest of your body.
-If that’s not the result you’re looking for, there are options other than diet that may help your breasts appear larger.
+Gaining weight may increase the size of your breasts and the rest of your body.
+However, if this is not the result you’re looking for, several options other than diet may help your breasts appear larger.

 Keep reading to learn more about breast-growing options that work.
 We’ll also take a look at some options that don’t work for breast enlargement.